andrewblim/predictopedia/README.md

 ## Regenerating the data and model fit

 To regenerate the raw data, run the script `retrieve.py`.
 This will generate a file `films.csv` containing a list of films to analyze and various descriptive features, and also will populate the `revisions` directory with several pickle files containing Wikipedia revision data.
 When run as is, the script will download about 2.2 GB of data into `revisions`.
 Keep in mind that this will also consume a significant fraction of a day's quota worth of Rotten Tomatoes API queries (as of this writing, the free tier is capped at 10,000 requests a day).
-This may take a while to run but you only need to run it once.
+This may take a while to run, something on the order of 1 hour on my Macbook Air, but you only need to run it once.

-Once this has been completed, run the script `run.py`.
-I suggest running it from interactive Python with `execfile(fit.py)` so that you can examine the model object and results as you see fit.
-But it will also print the prediction results to stdout, so you can run it from the command line as well.
-This also may take some time to run but should be considerably faster than the data scrape.
+Once this has been completed, run the script `fit.py`.
+I suggest running it from interactive Python with `execfile(fit.py)` so that you can further examine the fitted model object, the results and error, etc. as you see fit.
+But it will also print the prediction results to stdout, so you can run it from the command line as well and get the predictions that way.
+This script takes a bit of time to run, something on the order of 15 minutes.

+Be aware that numbers may not be exactly the same if the online data has changed - I observed some changes (slightly different Rotten Tomatoes data, revised revenue numbers for recent films, etc.) while working on this project.
+I have not included my own `films.csv` used to generate the writeup because it contains some data acquired from Rotten Tomatoes which I may not have the right to distribute.

 ## Index of contents